kevinhu/many/docs/stats_continuous_categorical.md

 many.stats.mat_mwu_naive(a_mat, b_mat, melt: bool, effect: str, use_continuity=True, pbar=False)
 ```

 Same functionality as `mat_mwu`, but uses a double loop for direct computation of statistics.
-Unlike `mat_mwus, ` `effect` parameters of "mean", "median", and "rank_biserial" are all supported.
+Unlike `mat_mwu `, `effect` parameters of "mean", "median", and "rank_biserial" are all supported.